Disclosure: I may receive commissions for purchases made through links in this post.

 My point is, find what type works for you and use it…until it doesn’t work anymore. 😉

 Once you get your organization method of choice we are ready to move on.

-This is where you stop looking at what everyone else is doing, using, flying high with and focus on you.
+In order to create a simple schedule for you, you need stop looking at what everyone else is doing, using, flying high with and focus on you.

 You are going to break your work, homeschool and “life” into 3 sections.

 “Life” items are things that don’t fall under homeschool or work such as doctors appointments, errands, volunteer, ministry and more.
 You get the idea!